kyle-gross/discord-bot/README.md

 * Oversees artifact rotations for trainer and storage artifacts.
 * Users will be able to request artifacts and be added to wait-lists to use artifacts.

+## LICENSE

+This project is available under the MIT license.
+See the LICENSE file for more information.